dekuNukem/duckyPad/build_it_yourself.md

 ## USB Type-C connector

-Search `USB 16p` on alibaba for the connector.
+Search `USB 16p` on aliexpress for the connector.
 Should look like this:

 ![Alt text](resources/pics/usbc.png)